-If you have found a pet, consider helping the shelter’s overpopulation problem by fostering the pet for a few days and placing a Found Dog/Cat sign in your yard.
+If you have found a pet, consider helping the shelter’s overpopulation problem by fostering the pet through our Friendly Finders Foster Program.
 Chances are the location where you found the pet is close to his furever home and you will be able to reunite him with his family.
 Stray animals entering the shelter are at very high risk of euthanasia due to illness and overcrowding.

 An appointment is required to surrender your pet or drop off a stray.
-Click here to request an appointment.

 The Montgomery Humane Society is an open-admission shelter accepting any animal from Montgomery City/County including the very elderly, ill, aggressive, or injured.